VisitingNewEngland small business partnership

 clambakes (lobster, steamer clams, chowder stock, and fresh corn served

 on site or delivered).
-You can even pick out your own lobster out front, and they will crack it for you!
+You can even buy a lobster out front and have it

 New England clam chowder from Woodman's of Essex.